junerockwell/REST_NodeJS_API_Samples/API_MySQL_AWS/README.md

 4. Added proper error handlings using `restify-errors`

 ### Alternatives to the `mysql` driver
 [Sequelize](https://github.com/sequelize/sequelize) is an ORM and a good alternative to `mysql` driver.
 In this project, I use only `mysql` which expects SQL Statements.
 However, with Sequelize, you don't make SQL Statements.
 It's beneficial to use Sequelize because it handles many SQL-DB like MSSQL Server, MariaDB and especially MySQL.
+I like making SQL Statements and being nostalgic, I decided to use `mysql` only without any ORM and other frameworks to interface with MySQL.

 ## Create the Database
 **1. Remote MySQL DB on Amazon RDS:** https://aws.amazon.com/getting-started/hands-on/create-mysql-db/